cxk9369010/Golden-Ratio-PDA/README.md

 This is a supplementary code (in Python 3.8) for the paper：

-Xiaokai Chang, et.al, "Golden-Ratio Primal-Dual Algorithms"
+Xiaokai Chang, et.al, "Golden-Ratio Primal-Dual Algorithms".

+The manuscript can be downloaded from  http://www.optimization-online.org/DB_HTML/2020/04/7730.html

 For the other data used in the paper, please contact Xiaokai Chang：xkchang@lut.cn